Home › Blog › Using Feedback to Fuel a Better Customer Experience

 Here’s a tangible example from Ryan Farley, founder at LawnStarter.

-So Ryan ran an open-ended survey on the page, asking “what did you come here for?”
-As expected, many people were looking for info on lawn care, but many too were seeking to purchase lawn care services.
+So Ryan ran an open-ended survey on the page, asking “What did you come here for?”
+As expected, many people were looking for info on lawn care, but many were also seeking to purchase lawn care services.

 They took the open-ended question data, coded them into four variables, and then put up another poll with four choices.
-Here’s the options and the corresponding response numbers:
+Here are the options and the corresponding response numbers:

 I want to…